Drug Supply/Possession Case Studies

 BOI was identified by a drug detection dog as carrying cocaine in her bra.
 She was charged with possession of a prohibited drug.
 We assisted BOI in her sentencing hearing where we provided several character references to the judge.
 BOI was given a non-conviction order conditional on the successful completion of a good behaviour bond.

 MJA was an inmate at a NSW prison.
 Following a family visit, MJA was searched by Corrective Services who found a packet inside his underpants that contained tobacco and cannabis.
 He pleaded not guilty to the charge of possession of a prohibited drug, claiming that he was taking care of the package of tobacco for a friend, and was unaware that the package also contained marijuana.
 MJA was found to be guilty but was sentenced to a non-conviction order based on the legal argument that the offence of possession required the prosecution to prove that MJA had actual knowledge or belief that he was holding a prohibited drug.

-KM was charged with drug possession, and a conviction would affect his career as a medical practitioner.
+Police charged KM with drug possession, and a conviction would affect his career as a medical practitioner.
 After pleading guilty, we assisted KM in preparing for his sentencing hearing.
 The charges were dismissed with no conviction recorded.